bio-phys/hierarchical-chain-growth/README.md

 ### Run chain growth
 The files "run_hcg.py" and "run_rhcg.py" show how to run HCG or RHCG for a truncated tau K18.
 These are simple Python scripts that can be executed on the command line or submitted to a HPC cluster.
 Comments in "hcg_fct.py" provide a explanation to different parameters that one can set for running chain growth and we refer to Ref 1 for more detailled discussions.
+In the example we set the maximal number of full-length chains to grow, kmax, = 100 for test reason.
+We recommend to set kmax = 1000 and then run n task arrays on a HPC cluster to grow an ensemble with n x1000 members.
+This can be done using, e.g., the "submit_hcg_TA.job" script we provide in this folder.
+In our recent study [2] we found that ensembles with >=10000 members give meaningful ensemble averages.

 ## References
 1 Hierarchical Ensembles of Intrinsically Disordered Proteins at Atomic Resolution in Molecular Dynamics Simulations,